 - Social Security income can be used and grossed up by 15%

 - Income from second full time job can be used if seasoned for two years

 The adjusted gross income is used to calculate debt to income ratios for self-employed borrowers on FHA Loans as well as on most loan programs.
 Gustan Cho Associates offers other loan programs where there is no income verification.
 Bank Statement Loans and stated income loan programs are back.
-Borrowers who are self employed and show little to no income can qualify for NON-QM Loans where there is no waiting period after bankruptcy and/or foreclosure and no income verification required.
-For more information, please contact us at 262-716-8151 or text for faster response.
-Or email mortgage inquiries to email@example.com.
+Borrowers who are self-employed and show little to no income can qualify for NON-QM Loans where there is no waiting period after bankruptcy and/or foreclosure and no income verification required.
+For more information, please contact us at 262-716-8151 or text us for a faster response.
+Or email mortgage inquiries to firstname.lastname@example.org.